letoram/senseye/README.md

 About
 =====
 NOTE: CURRENTLY UNDERGOING SERIOUS REFACTORING, THE MASTER BRANCH IS NOT IN A WORKING STATE.
 PLEASE STICK TO THE 1bab4b9c60ad43302e460a24de14a0ac136bea7f COMMIT FOR WORKING WITH THE ARCAN 0.5.2 VERSION.

-Senseye is a dynamic visual binary analysis and debugging tool intended to assist in monitoring, analysing and grasping large data feeds e.g. static files, dynamic streams and live memory.
+Senseye is a toolsuite for dynamic visual binary analysis and debugging, assist in monitoring, analysing and grasping large data feeds e.g. static files, dynamic streams and live memory.
 It is also powerful as part of a build-test-refine loop when developing parsers and reversing file formats.

+Senseye uses the [Arcan](https://arcan-fe.com) display server for drawing and for IPC, along with the associated [Durden](http://durden.arcan-fe.com) desktop environment for window management and user interface controls.

-It current runs on Linux/FreeBSD/OSX.
+It current runs on Linux/BSDs and OSX.
 IRC chat @ #arcan on irc.freenode.net.

 Compiling
 ======

-Senseye uses [Arcan](https://github.com/letoram/arcan) as display server and graphics engine to provide the user interface, representations and other data transformations.
+First make sure that you have a working build of arcan and that it can start durden.
+Familiarize yourself with the UI input and window management scheme before moving further.

+The short version for building arcan on a system that has native graphics already is something like:

 The short version for building arcan: